xybu/cs497-sandbox/mproxy/README.md

 There are two major approaches how we deal with the traffic: acting as a proxy and acting as a sniffer.

 Sniffer approach makes it easier to preservs the order of messages, and makes it possible to hide this man-in-the-middle process from client-server communication.
 However, it is inefficient because all packets through a _device_ (not a specific port) are monitered, and are sent to the program for analysis according to some rules (see [libtins](http://libtins.github.io) and `libpcap`).
 And such sniffer program tends to require higher privilege to run.
 Besides, work outside the sniffer program is needed to drop the original packet if you do packet injection; otherwise the destination receives two packets.
-Such work may be done in iptables, etc.
+Such work may be done in iptables, etc, but this means changing the host OS configurations.
+In addition, for a sniffer to work properly, it must run on the same host as the controller.

 By contrast, in proxy approach it is more difficult to keep messages in-order.
 Further, with standard socket API the packet headers are hidden.
-But the program generally requires low privilege, and can be more efficient.
+But the program generally requires low privilege, and can be more efficient in processing and flexible in host requirements.

 As indicated by the program name, we use proxy approach.